IMTtugraz/PyQMRI/paper.md

 The increased measurement time of such experiments is typically tackeld by undersampling the data acquisiton.
-However, the reduced amount of data as well as the typical non-linear problem structer require dedicated numerical solution strategies which lead to prolonged reconstruction times.
-An effect that gets even worse in volumetric imaging.
+However, the reduced amount of data as well as the typical non-linear problem structer require dedicated numerical solution strategies [Donoho2006, Lustig2007, Block2009, Doneva2010, Sumpf2012, Roeloffs2016] which lead to prolonged reconstruction times.
+An effect that gets even worse if 3D volumes are of interest.

+In recent years the upsurge of computationally powerful GPUs has led to a variety of GPU based implementations to speed up computation time of highly parallelizeable operations (e.g., the Fourier transformation in MRI [knoll2014g]).
+However, as memory is a scarce resource, most of the work is carried out in a 2D fashion, even though additional information in form of a third dimension is commonly available.

+To utilize 3D information on memory limited GPUs special solutions strategies are necessary to maintain the speed advantage, e.g., hide memory latency of repeated transfers.

 # Statement of need

-'PyQMRI' aims at reducing the required reconstruction time by means of a highly parallelized PyOpenCL implementation of an state-of-the-art fitting algorithm while maintaining the easy-to-use properties of a Python package.
+'PyQMRI' aims at reducing the required reconstruction time by means of a highly parallelized PyOpenCL [Klockner2012a] implementation of an state-of-the-art fitting algorithm while maintaining the easy-to-use properties of a Python package.
-In addition to fitting small date completely on the GPU an efficient double-buffering based solution strategy is implemented.
+In addition to fitting small date (e.g. 2D slices) completely on the GPU an efficient double-buffering based solution strategy is implemented.
 Double-buffering allows to overlap computation and memory transfer from/to the GPU, thus hiding the associated memory latency.
-By overlapping the transfered blocks it is possible to pass on 3D information utilizing finite differences based regularization strategies.
+By overlapping the transfered blocks it is possible to pass on 3D information utilizing finite differences based regularization strategies [Maier2019d].

 Currently 3D acuqisitions with at least one fully sampled dimension can be reconstructed on the GPU, including stack-of-X acquisitions or 3D Cartesian